Daniel-KM/Omeka-S-module-BulkImportFiles/README.md

 ### Upload

-Once the item templates are ready, you can upload files via the third sub-menu `Process import`.
+Once the mappings are ready, you can upload files via the third sub-menu `Process import`.
 Just choose the folder where are files to import, then check and add the files.

-This workflow is experimental and will change in the future to avoid the creation of specific items.

-This module will probably be merged with module [Bulk Import].

 Warning